Krista the Explorer

 Monserrate Palace

-Monserrate Palace is unfortunately at the end of the Sintra attractions bus route, so many people either don’t realize it’s there or don’t have time to visit it.
-It’s open a bit later than some of the other attractions, so I would recommend visiting it at the end of the day.
 The history of the palace dates back to the 16th century, when it was once a hermitage.
-Since then it has been used as a hospital, a residence for British traders, and a place for famous writers such as Lord Byron to write.
+Since then it’s been used as a hospital, a residence for British traders, and a place for famous writers such as Lord Byron to write.
 It’s one of the most important Romanticism-inspired landscapes in Portugal, and is stunning both inside and out.
 It may be small, but it’s worth adding to any itinerary during a day trip to Sintra.

-It might be worth noting that there’s a small path to walk down to get to the palace, which can be a bit steep on the way back up.
+It’s worth taking into account that there’s a small path to walk down to get to the palace, which can be a bit steep on the way back up.
 We did notice that there was a small shuttle bus, although I’m not sure how often it runs.
 There’s also toilets and a cafeteria at the base of the hill for visitors to use.
-If you’re in a rush like we were, make sure you pre-book with Tiqets for €8!
+If you’re in a rush like we were, make sure you pre-book with Tiqets!

 Estimated time to explore: 1-1.5 hours